Azure/terraform-azurerm-avm-res-network-azurefirewall/examples/virtual_hub/README.md

 <!-- BEGIN_TF_DOCS -->
-# Vhub Example
+# virtual\_hub Example

-This deploys the Azure Firewall with a Virtual Hub and a Virtual WAN.
+This deploys the Azure Firewall and Firewall Policy with a Virtual Hub and a Virtual WAN.

 ```hcl
 terraform {